theosotr/cynthia/README.md

 Every generated query is stored inside the `.cynthia/sessions/` directory.

-In order to test ORMs, the generated queries can be later executed using the `cynthia replay` command as documented above.
+In order to test ORMs, the queries generated by `cynthia generate` can be later executed using the `cynthia replay` command as documented above.

 #### Example